 Securities firms and insurance companies that elect to become financial holding companies may acquire banks and other financial institutions.
 Combinations of this type could significantly change the competitive environment in which we conduct business.
-The financial services industry is also likely to become more competitive as further technological advances enable more companies to provide financial services.
+The financial services industry is also becoming more competitive as further technological advances enable more companies to provide financial products and services, including electronic and internet-based financial solutions such as electronic securities trading, lending and payment solutions, as well as digital currencies and alternative payment methods.
 These technological advances may diminish the importance of depository institutions and other financial intermediaries in the transfer of funds between parties.